wp-plugins/responsive-contact-form/readme.txt

 * New export list of all user who contact site.
 * New send me a copy checkbox is added to form.
 * New added message from user in database and displayed in admin.
-* New Language translations for English(default), German, Italian, Chinese, Turkish, Spanish have been updated in the back-end and front-end of the site.
+* New Language translations for English(default), German, Spanish, Italian, Dutch, Russian, Turkish and Chinese have been updated in the back-end and front-end of the   site.
 Also you can add other languages based on your requirement.
 * Manage form style/CSS from admin pannel.

 Click here to view more about this plugin.
 [Visit blog post](http://softstribe.com/wordpress/how-to-add-responsive-contact-form-in-wordpress)